 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 In this Article

 - Female anatomy

 - Women's cosmetic concerns

 - Fertility, birth control, and infertility

 - Find a local Obstetrician-Gynecologist in your town

 To many women, "cosmetic" means a make-up preparation for external use, such as lipstick or eye-shadow.
 "Cosmetic" can also mean a medical procedure done to correct defects or for the sake of appearance.
 It is probably an underestimate that more than 600,000 cosmetic procedures are performed each year.
-The variety of procedures and the number of women undergoing them is increasing all the time.
+The variety of procedures and the number of women undergoing cosmetic surgery is continuing to increase.

 There are very few areas of the body for which a cosmetic procedure has not been developed.
 There are processes to improve the texture and tone of skin such as dermabrasion and chemical peels.
 Collagen and Botox injections can modify unwanted wrinkles and creases.
-Birthmarks, moles, and broken veins can be removed with a variety of techniques.
-Lasers can zap away unwanted hair whereas lack of hair (baldness or alopecia) can often be remedied with drugs or surgical implants.
+Birthmarks, moles, and varicose veins can be treated with a variety of techniques.
+Lasers can eliminate unwanted hair, whereas lack of hair (baldness or alopecia) can often be remedied with drugs or surgical implants.

 Liposuction is the removal of fat under the skin.
 Body contouring to reshape or "sculpt" the body is done with ultrasonic and tumescent liposuction techniques.
 Various "lifts" and plastic surgery remove skin and fat and reposition skin and tissue.